 Typically, the safety system must be designed with a level of integrity that is commensurate with the risks of the machine.
 Higher risks require higher integrity levels to ensure the performance of the safety function.
 Thus machine safety systems can be categorized into levels of performance of their ability to ensure the performance of their safety function, or to put in other words, their functional safety integrity level (SIL).

-One thought on “Safety Function in a Machine Control System”
+One response to “Safety Function in a Machine Control System”